speechbrain/speechbrain/recipes/VoxCeleb/SpeakerRec/README.md

 - EER = 0.80% (voxceleb1 + voxceleb2) with s-norm
 - EER = 0.90% (voxceleb1 + voxceleb2) without s-norm

-These results are all obtained with the official verification split of voxceleb1 (veri\_split.txt)
+These results are all obtained with the official verification split of voxceleb1 (veri\_test2.txt)

 Below you can find the results from model trained on VoxCeleb 2 dev set and tested on VoxSRC derivatives.
 Note that however, the models are trained under a very limited condition (single GPU so batch_size=2) and no score normalization at test time.